BestTimesToVisit.com Logo

 Getting Around Greek Islands, Greece

 Cost:Varies greatly by route and ferry type, from €20 for short hops to €100+ for longer journeys.
-Booking in advance is recommended, especially in peak season.
+Booking in advance, especially for popular routes and during peak season, is highly recommended.

-These are the primary public buses on most larger islands like Crete, Rhodes, and Corfu.
-They connect towns, villages, beaches, and major ports/airports, offering an economical way to explore inland.
+KTEL buses are the primary public transport on most larger islands like Crete or Rhodes.
+They connect major towns, ports, and popular beaches, offering an affordable way to get around.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.